Star of Bethlehem: Planetary conjunction

 In 1614, German astronomer Johannes Kepler determined that a series of three conjunctions of the planets Jupiter and Saturn occurred in the year 7 BC.
 He argued (incorrectly) that a planetary conjunction could create a nova, which he linked to the Star of Bethlehem.
 Modern calculations show that there was a gap of nearly a degree (approximately twice a diameter of the moon) between the planets, so these conjunctions were not visually impressive.
 An ancient almanac has been found in Babylon which covers the events of this period, but does not indicate that the conjunctions were of any special interest.
 In the 20th century, Professor Karlis Kaufmanis, an astronomer, argued that this was an astronomical event where Jupiter and Saturn were in a triple conjunction in the constellation Pisces.
 Archaeologist and Assyriologist Simo Parpola has also suggested this explanation.

-In 6 BC, there were conjunctions/occultations (eclipses) of Jupiter by the Moon in Aries.
-"Jupiter was the regal 'star' that conferred kingships – a power that was amplified when Jupiter was in close conjunctions with the Moon.
-The second occultation on April 17 coincided precisely when Jupiter was 'in the east', a condition mentioned twice in the biblical account about the Star of Bethlehem."

 In 3–2 BC, there was a series of seven conjunctions, including three between Jupiter and Regulus and a strikingly close conjunction between Jupiter and Venus near Regulus on June 17, 2 BC.
 "The fusion of two planets would have been a rare and awe-inspiring event", according to Roger Sinnott.
 Another Venus–Jupiter conjunction occurred earlier in August, 3 BC.
 While these events occurred after the generally accepted date of 4 BC for the death of Herod, they did occur during the reign of Caesar Augustus (who is referenced in the Gospel of Luke), and early Christian historians Eusebius and Clement of Alexandria calculated the birth of Jesus to 3-2 BC.
 Since the conjunction would have been seen in the west at sunset it could not have led the magi south from Jerusalem to Bethlehem.